The trip by car to the Crimea

 For trucks while there is a ferry.
 To get on the ferry, you need to go to Temryuk (Krasnodar Krai, the ferry on the map).
 Most a and popular route is by road via the M4 Krasnodar.
 You can travel through the Temryuk turning to Krasnodar, but the road there isn't a Federal matter.
 Many sections of the M4 toll, so it's best to determine in advance, will go for paid or free way, all information is here - http://m4don.info/.
 The fare for the route from Moscow to Krasnodar is from 500 rubles depending on the type of vehicle, method of payment and time of movement (at night the fare is cheaper).

 M4 actively "repaired" on separate plots almost always, so during the high season, traffic jams are formed.
 Also keep in mind that during peak season (July-August), even on the paid sites on the points of entry and exit, formed a huge tube, and to accelerate the passage of payment terminals it is better to use a pre-purchased T-pass (transponder).
 In addition, travel with the use of T-pass is cheaper by about 20%.
-The transponder itself is not necessarily to purchase, it is possible to rent from 100 rubles per month here https://avtodor-tr.ru
+The transponder itself is not necessarily to buy, it can be rented from $ 100 a month here https://avtodor-tr.ru

 The cost of crossing the vehicle in one direction is from 1700 rubles (depending on the length and type of vehicle), plus have to pay for each person.
 Thus the crossing family for passenger cars with children will cost 2000 rubles.
 Tariffs can be viewed here - http://www.gosparom.ru/tariffs/.